pratstick/The-Interview-Alchemist/README.md

 ---

+## Future Roadmap

+- **Google Analytics Integration:**
+  Add analytics to better understand user behavior and improve the platform.

+- **Progressive Web App (PWA) Support:**
+  Enable offline access and installability for a native app-like experience.

+- **Dark Mode:**
+  Provide a toggle for light/dark themes for better accessibility and comfort.

+- **Enhanced Accessibility:**
+  Further improve keyboard navigation and screen reader support.

+- **Mobile UX Enhancements:**
+  Optimize touch interactions and layouts for smaller screens.

+- **More AI Providers:**
+  Support for additional AI models and providers beyond Google Gemini.

+- **Export & Share:**
+  Allow users to export sessions/questions or share them with others.

+- **Interview Simulation Mode:**
+  Timed mock interviews with scoring and feedback.

+- **User Profiles & Progress Tracking:**
+  Personalized dashboards, achievements, and history.

+- **Internationalization (i18n):**
+  Multi-language support for a global audience.

+---

 ## Contributing

 Pull requests are welcome!
 For major changes, open an issue first to discuss what you’d like to change.